 (6) Subject to the following provisions of this paragraph, a QSE may partition itself into any number of subordinate QSEs (“Subordinate QSEs”).
 If a single Entity requests to partition itself into more than four Subordinate QSEs, ERCOT may implement the request subject to ERCOT’s reasonable determination that the additional requested Subordinate QSEs will not be likely to overburden ERCOT’s staffing or systems.
 ERCOT shall adopt an implementation plan allowing phased-in registration for these additional Subordinate QSEs in order to mitigate system or staffing impacts.
 However, ERCOT may not unreasonably delay that registration.

-(7) Each Subordinate QSE must be treated as an individual QSE for all purposes including communications and control functions except for liability, financial security, and financial liability requirements under this Section.
+(7) Each Subordinate QSE must be treated as an individual QSE for all purposes except for voice communications with ERCOT, liability, financial security, and financial liability requirements under this Section.
 That liability, financial security, and financial liability is cumulative for all Subordinate QSEs for the single Entity signing the QSE Agreement.
+For the purposes of voice communications, each QSE and all of its Subordinate QSEs shall have and share a common primary and a common alternate voice circuit for the purpose of their operational voice communications with ERCOT over the ERCOT Wide Area Network (WAN), including, without limitation, receiving and discussing Dispatch Instructions.

 (8) Continued qualification as a QSE is contingent upon compliance with all applicable requirements in these Protocols.
 ERCOT may suspend a QSE’s rights as a Market Participant when ERCOT reasonably determines that it is an appropriate remedy for the Entity’s failure to satisfy any applicable requirement.